-Panoramastrasse Oberaar is an asphalted high mountain road, with a length of 5,8km, climbing up to Oberaarsee, a reservoir in the Grimsel area, part of the municipality of Guttannen, Switzerland at an elevation of 2.303m above the sea level.
+Panoramastrasse Oberaar is a very scenic paved high mountain road, with a length of 5,8km, climbing up to Oberaarsee, a reservoir in the Grimsel area, in the canton of Bern in Switzerland.

 Pic: Dennis Jakupovic